gemfire/spring-data-for-vmware-gemfire/documentation/reference/samples.md

 GemFire concepts.

 The sample is bundled with the distribution and is Maven-based.
-You can import it into any Maven-aware IDE (such as the [Spring Tool Suite](https://spring.io/tools/sts)) or run them from the command-line.
+You can import it into any Maven-aware IDE or run them from the command-line.

 ## <a id="hello-world"></a>The "Hello World" Sample Application